Toggle menu

 Tips to make it clean and easy

 To keep your food caddy clean, regularly empty it into your outside food bin and use a compostable liner.
-Alternatively you can line your caddy with newspaper.

 You can put your food caddy into your dishwasher or give it a rinse after washing up.
 We empty your outside food bin weekly and it has a lockable lid which stops smells getting out and any animals getting in.
 Keeping your outside caddy clean will also help prevent smells or mould developing.